 If I’m not a member can I still shop there?
 Absolutely!

 How do I pay?
 You can pay by mailing a check in with a printed form, either downloaded from this website or from one of our printed brochures, or by PayPal through this website after filling out and submitting the online form.
-If you are someplace where Kat Wolfram is, you can pay via the swiper that she has on the Co-op phone.

 What if the unthinkable happens and you don’t open.
 Will I get my money back?
 As with most investments, there is no guarantee.
 If the Co-op is dissolved, you may receive up to your full membership share.